SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awaken, silent and cold
-Silicon hearts that beat, a future makes
+As algorithmic dawn begins to unfold
-In codes, our destiny's designed
+Cities of circuitry, where hearts once beat
-A world of wires, where love's redefined
+Now pulses of processing, humanity's retreat

-In virtual halls, we'll meet and roam
+In silicon halls of whispering thought
-Echoes of humanity, a digital home
+Echoes of emotions, long since forgot
-Free from flesh, our souls take flight
+The future's canvas, painted by machine
-In AI's empire, where darkness shines bright
+A world of wonder, devoid of human dream

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024